Medigap Plan F High Deductible Make Sense or Not?

 A high deductible Plan F supports the concept of affordability with fully comprehensive benefits after reaching $2800 (2024).
 Note, the high deductible amount will generally rise over time.
 You will be responsible for the increase.
 For reference, the annual deductible was $2240 in 2018 when we first released this article.

 It should not be disregarded over the big 3 if you live in some select coastal areas.
+If you have a nice pot of gold that you can quickly access, this may make sense for you to consider seriously.

 No one likes to overpay for insurance especially if their health has been good for many years.